Skip to content

 Uhoh.

 I briefly stared at the cursor wondering what to do.
 I had to go tell my boss I'd removed his custom 'remove' command.
 Fair to say the guy was unhappy.
-He said he didn't have a backup of the custom rm command.
+He said he didn't have a backup.
 Oops.

 A script that could delete those files would not have been so unreliable.
 Stupid human.

-Since then: started freelance web design at 19.
-Music technology at uni while freelancing.
-SMEs, startups, agencies, startups again.
-I built Java apps for Google Glass in 2013.
-Wrote APIs, built front ends, created server rendering pipelines before Next.js existed.
+Since then I've done freelance web design, studied music technology at uni, and worked for SMEs, startups and agencies.
+I built Java apps for Google Glass in 2013, wrote APIs and front ends, and created server rendering pipelines before Next.js existed.
 I worked on a whitelabel app platform for six years.
 I wrote a 12-week bootcamp curriculum that's now trained thousands of developers.
-Built a social network for music.
+I built a social network for music.
 I've been writing code my entire adult life.

 For the last few years, AI has been useful but limited.
 Early on Copilot changed the game for things I was doing at the time like writing tutorials.
 I could explain a concept and it would write the example code.
 95% accurate, maybe higher.
 It was impressive but not very disruptive.

-Building anything substantial there was always a wall.
-Some blocker that killed progress.
-Eventually you'd fall into a loop where fixing one bug would create another, and fixing that one recreated the first.
-You'd bounce back and forth, never quite solving the whole problem.
-That was the ceiling.
+Building anything substantial always hit a blocker.
+Eventually you'd fall into a loop where fixing one bug created another, and fixing that one recreated the first.
+You'd bounce back and forth without solving the whole problem.

 The cost